NASA TechRise Student Challenge

 School in Auburn, Alabama, work together to practice their soldering.

-This year, students will propose to fly their experiment on Tustin, California-based Virgin Galactic’s Suborbital-Spaceship or a high-altitude balloon operated by World View Enterprises of Tucson, Arizona.
-The suborbital spacecraft will provide approximately three minutes of microgravity at altitudes above 264,000 feet and accelerations three times the speed of sound (Mach 3), providing an opportunity to study the conditions of spaceflight.
+This year, students submitted proposals to fly their experiment on Tustin, California-based Virgin Galactic’s Suborbital-Spaceship or a high-altitude balloon operated by World View Enterprises of Tucson, Arizona.
+The suborbital spacecraft will provide approximately three minutes of microgravity with the additional opportunity to study the accelerations and conditions of spaceflight.
 The high-altitude balloon will provide about four to eight hours of flight time at 70,000 to 95,000 feet with exposure to Earth’s upper atmosphere, radiation, and perspective views of Earth.

 (left) A 2024-2025 NASA TechRise Student Challenge student from Decatur High School in Decatur, Georgia, tests a sensor using the flight simulator for their team’s project studying the correlation between ground and atmospheric conditions.
 Credits: Cassy Smith